prguy/portfolio/README.md

 # portfolio
-This is sample attemptb of a portfolio in the making.
+This is sample attempt of a portfolio in the making.